Policy

 Evacuation: The orderly withdrawal of building occupants to a designated primary assembly area in response to an actual or potential emergency.

-Evacuation Exercise: For the purpose of this policy, evacuation exercises are coordinated, supervised, and operated in coordination with a hazard-specific training event conducted campus-wide (e.g. The Great California Shakeout).
-Evacuation exercises may not be accompanied by a fire alarm but will be announced by the Chief of Police, or designee, or University Communications.
-In some cases an evacuation notification may also be utilized (See Section 5.00 Evacuation Notification) immediately prior to an evacuation exercise.
-Also referred to as “exercise.”
+Evacuation Drills: For the purpose of this policy, evacuation drills are coordinated, supervised and operated in coordination with a hazard-specific training event conducted campus-wide (e.g. The Great California Shakeout).
+Evacuation drills may not be accompanied by a fire alarm but will be announced by the AVP/Chief of Police, or designee, or University Communications.
+In some cases an evacuation notification may also be utilized (See Section 5.00 Evacuation Notification) immediately prior to an evacuation drill.

-Evacuation Notification: A message, if warranted, issued to the occupants of a campus building affected by an emergency that instructs occupants to evacuate the building in accordance with the building’s emergency evacuation plan map as an included component of an emergency notification.
-The term evacuation notification also refers to the notifications issued in conjunction with evacuation drills and exercises.
+Evacuation Notification: A message, if warranted, issued to the occupants of a campus building affected by an emergency incident that instructs occupants to evacuate the building in accordance with the building’s emergency evacuation plan map as an included component of an emergency notification.
+The term evacuation notification also refers to the notifications issued in conjunction with evacuation drills.

 False Alarm: A fire alarm or other emergency signal intentionally or unintentionally activated when no emergency exists.

-Noncampus Building: Any building owned or controlled by a student organization that is officially recognized by CSUMB; or any building or property owned or controlled by CSUMB that is used in direct support of, or in relation to, CSUMB’s educational purposes, is frequently used by students, and is not within the same, reasonably contiguous geographic area of the University.
-For the purposes of this policy, noncampus buildings are only subject to training, drills, and exercises as outlined.
+Non-campus Building: Any building owned or controlled by a student organization that is officially recognized by Cal State Monterey Bay; or any building or property owned or controlled by Cal State Monterey Bay that is used in direct support of, or in relation to, CSUMB’s educational purposes, is frequently used by students, and is not within the same, reasonably contiguous geographic area of the University.
+For the purposes of this policy, non-campus buildings are only subject to training, drills, and exercises as outlined.
 Actual emergencies requiring evacuation will be responded to and handled by the appropriate local agencies.

 On-campus Property: Any building or property owned or controlled by CSUMB within the same reasonably contiguous geographic area and used by the University in direct support of, or in a manner related to, the University’s educational purposes, including residence halls; and any building or property that is within or reasonably contiguous to the campus that is owned by CSUMB but controlled by another person, is frequently used by students, and supports institutional purposes.
 Also referred to as “on-campus.”
 On-campus property includes residential facilities.